 “We investigated whether cancer patients are at an increased risk of new adverse financial events as measure by their credit reports,” Shankaran said.

-In the study, these ranged from being sent to collections to having a tax lien put on your property to delinquent mortgage payments to repossessions and foreclosures.
+In the study, these effects ranged from being sent to collections to having a tax lien put on your property to delinquent mortgage payments to repossessions and foreclosures.

 What did they find?